Self-Supervised Audio-Visual Representation Learning with Relaxed Cross-Modal Synchronicity: Hyperparameters and Training Details

 In this section, we present the details of the hyperparameters, computation requirements, as well as additional training details of self-supervised pretraining and full finetuning.

-\subsubsection{Pretraining Details}
+\subsection{Pretraining Details}

 We present the pretraining hyperparameters of CrissCross in Table \ref{stab:params_pretext}.
 Most of the parameters remain the same across all $3$ datasets, with the exception of a few hyperparameters such as learning rates and epoch size which are set depending on the size of the datasets.
 We train on Kinetics-Sound with a batch size of $512$, on a single node with $4$ Nvidia RTX-6000 GPUs.
-Next, when training on Kinetics-400 and AudioSet, we use $2$ nodes and set the batch size to $2048$.
+Next, when training on Kinetics400 and AudioSet, we use $2$ nodes and set the batch size to $2048$.
 Adam \cite{adam} optimizer is used to train our proposed framework.
-We use LARC\footnote{https://github.com/NVIDIA/apex/blob/master/apex/parallel/LARC.py}\cite{larc} as a wrapper to the Adam optimizer to clip the gradients while pretraining with a batch size of 2048.
+We use LARC\footnote{\url{https://github.com/NVIDIA/apex/blob/master/apex/parallel/LARC.py}}\cite{larc} as a wrapper to the Adam optimizer to clip the gradients while pretraining with a batch size of 2048.
 In this work, we stick to batch sizes of $512$ and $2048$, because (\textit{i}) as they show stable performance based on the findings of \cite{simsiam}; (\textit{ii}) they fit well with our available GPU setups.
 Additionally, we perform mixed-precision training \cite{amp} using PyTorch AMP \cite{Pytorch} to reduce the computation overhead.